asynts/pico-os/README.md

 #### Bugs

+  - If we do `stat /dev/tty` we get invalid information, because `ConsoleFileHandle` always returns `ConsoleFile` instead of the actual file.

   - We sometimes crash in `Process::create` when computing the new region.
     This appears to be a race condition so the Scheduler is involved?